 - Cline's memory bank — structured markdown files persisted across sessions for project knowledge

-- Spec-driven development — GitHub's spec-kit (72k+ stars), Kiro, and others turning specs into agent instructions
+- Spec-driven development — GitHub's spec-kit, Kiro, and others turning specs into agent instructions

 - Agent discovery — both Claude Code and Codex CLI now do initial codebase exploration before they start working